A-Kun/onesyncr-for-oec/README.md

-# The Webpage content is on 'gh-pages' branch, make sure going to checkout in this branch in order to make changes on web content
+# The Webpage content is on 'gh-pages' branch, make sure checkout in this branch in order to make changes on web content